AdoptOpenJDK/blog/content/blog/adoptopenjdk-16-available/index.md

   - announcement
 ---

 AdoptOpenJDK is happy to announce the immediate availability of AdoptOpenJDK 16.
 Binaries are available for download of OpenJDK and Eclipse OpenJ9 (with OpenJDK class libraries).
-As always, all binaries are thoroughly tested and available free of charge without usage restrictions on a wide range of platforms.
+As always, all binaries are available free of charge without usage restrictions on a wide range of platforms.

 * [List of changes in OpenJDK 16](https://bugs.openjdk.java.net/browse/JDK-8263045?jql=project%20%3D%20JDK%20AND%20fixVersion%20%3D%20%2216%22%20ORDER%20BY%20created%20DESC)
 * [List of changes in Eclipse OpenJ9 0.25.0](https://github.com/eclipse/openj9/blob/master/doc/release-notes/0.25/0.25.md)